 Researchers find multiple effects on soil from manure from cows administered antibiotics

-By Colorado State University
+November 4, 2019 by Colorado State University

 Use of antibiotics is under heightened scrutiny due to the increased prevalence of antibiotic-resistant pathogens.
 While the primary focus is on more stringent use of antibiotics in medical settings, the use of antibiotics in the livestock sector is gaining increased attention.